alleyinteractive/irving/README.md

 * `PORT` - http port the server will serve from
 * `HOSTNAME` - FQDN of the server host
 * `NODE_TLS_REJECT_UNAUTHORIZED` - Only disable this when attempting to execute http requests to development APIs with self signed certificates.
-Never enable this in production.
+Never disable this in production.